-Inside: Wordless picture books are not only some of the most magical and meaningful books you can share with your children, but they have numerous benefits for kids, including building literacy and comprehension skills.
+Wordless picture books are not only some of the most magical and meaningful books you can share with your children.
+They also have numerous benefits for kids, including building literacy and comprehension skills.
 Check out all the reasons why we love them, as well as our list of favorites, here!

 The Magic and Meaning Behind Wordless Picture Books